ywen407/books-futures-explained/README.md

 The rendered version is found at: [https://cfsamson.github.io/books-futures-explained/](https://cfsamson.github.io/books-futures-explained/)

+You can find the main example in the repository [examples-futures](https://github.com/cfsamson/examples-futures).

 This book aims to explain `Futures` in Rust using an example driven approach, exploring why they're designed the way they are, and how they work.
 We'll also take a look at some of the alternatives we have when dealing with concurrency